AhmedAnwari99/AR_Mandible/README.md

 Transformed CT projected over video.
 CT contains an osteotomy path.
 Projected Osteotomy is used to draw a path on the static camera frame.
 Osteotomy drawn on a static frame is used as a guide to draw the osteotomy path on the actual object.
-The surgeon does validation of results and calcualtes the Target Registration Error.
+The surgeon does validation of results and calculates the Target Registration Error.
 Tracking via Optical Flow.

 Semi-Automation via YOLOv8s.